AEWorthy/MonStim-Analyzer/README.md

 This repository contains the source code for the MonStim EMG Analyzer GUI application and the supporting signal processing library.
-The tool provides utilities for importing, processing and visualizing electromyography (EMG) data collected with LabView MonStim experiments.
+The tool provides utilities for importing, processing and visualizing electromyography (EMG) data collected with the custom 'MonStim-V3' LabView program created by William Goolsby for the Alvarez Lab at Emory.

 ## Documentation